 Whether your cabinets are timber or laminate, there is a paint product to suit.
 Most kitchen cabinets are a standard size, so that replacement doors can be fitted to existing units.
-If you feel daunted by the idea of painting all the cabinet doors yourself, check out the cost of having them painted by a kitchen spray-painting service – this might even be less than replacing the doors, and the finish is hard-wearing and professional.
+If you feel daunted by the idea of painting all the cabinet doors yourself, check out the cost of having them painted by a specialist spray-painting service – this might even be less than replacing the doors, and the finish is hard-wearing and professional.

 6. Remove cupboard doors

-Another quick fix is to remove the doors completely from existing over-bench cabinets or replacing them with simple, open shelving for an airy, modern look.
+Another quick fix is to remove the doors completely from existing over-bench cabinets or replace them with simple, open shelving for an airy, modern look.
 You can even paint or line the back of the shelves with colourful paper to add colour and interest.

 7. A new benchtop